Blake McGrath: Personal life

 As of 2019, McGrath lives in Los Angeles, California.

-McGrath acknowledged he was bisexual in a 2009 interview with the Canadian gay magazine fab.
+McGrath acknowledged he was gay in a 2009 interview with the Canadian gay magazine fab.
 "I've been attracted to men and attracted to women...
 My feelings change all the time.
 One day I can feel like I'm gay, another day like I'm straight.
 But I'm not just one or the other, I'm Blake McGrath and I'm attracted to somebody on the inside."